Pingasmaster/archInstall/README.md

 * Gnome install

-Install gnome with `pacman -S xorg gnome --needed[ENTER]` and  enable it to boot with `systemctl enable gdm.service[ENTER]`.
+Install gnome with `pacman -S xorg gnome --needed` and  enable it to boot with `systemctl enable gdm.service`.

 * KDE install

-Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications  --needed[ENTER]`.
+Install Xorg, KDE plasma Desktop environment, Wayland for KDE Plasma, and KDE applications (optionnal, you can remove `kde-applications` if you do not want them) with `pacman -Syu xorg plasma plasma-wayland-session kde-applications  --needed`.
-Enable them at boot with `systemctl enable sddm.service[ENTER]`.
+Enable them at boot with `systemctl enable sddm.service`.

 ### Last steps

-Once you're done with your install, just `exit[ENTER]`, `umount /mnt/1 && umount -l /mnt/3[ENTER]` and `shutdown now[ENTER]`.
+Once you're done with your install, just `exit`, `umount /mnt/1 && umount -l /mnt/3` and `shutdown now`.
 Don't forget to take out the usb so you can boot on your new drive.
 Enjoy your own arch linux!